alyssaong1/Bot-Framework-Tutorial/README.md

 - **Mission 2:** Getting news using Bing News API
 - **Mission 3:** Identifying objects using the Computer Vision API
 - **Challenge 1:** Sending emails
+- **Challenge 2:** Deploying the bot to Azure and connecting to channels
 - **LUIS:** Using LUIS
-- **Connect:** Deploying the bot to Azure and connecting to channels

 ###Additional reference links